SMS Clinics are designed to serve SMS patients with excellence and compassion to ensure well-being and proper health.

 Gail Reiner, DNP, FNP-C

-Rady Children’s Hospital offers dedicated Smith-Magenis Syndrome clinics in the Department of Pediatric Neurology, 8001 Frost St., San Diego, CA. The clinics will occur April 13th and June 15th from 10am-2pm.
+Rady Children’s Hospital offers dedicated Smith-Magenis Syndrome clinics in the Department of Pediatric Neurology, 8001 Frost St., San Diego, CA. The clinics are held quarterly, on Tuesday mornings.

 Contact Marlene Uriarte at 858-966-5819 to make an appointment request for Dr. Gail Reiner, nurse practitioner.